xonixx/xonixx.github.io/revamp_define.md

 Then, I have a small ["test runner"](https://github.com/xonixx/awk_lab/blob/458f9f7/parse_cli_N_test.awk) that interprets and runs the text file with a test suite above.

 The execution model is quite remarkable.
 The test runner only interprets the test input lines (starting with `|`).
-Then, they just copy the input lines as is, but produce the actual test outputs.
-Eventually, if all tests pass the result output file would match the input.
+Then, it just copies all the input lines as is, but produces the actual test outputs.
+Eventually, if all tests pass the result output file matches the input one.

 This is why to check the result we use `diff` to compare the test suite file content with the test output file content [(link)](https://github.com/xonixx/awk_lab/blob/458f9f7/parse_cli_2.tush).
 The `diff` output (if present) also helps to understand the failing tests.

+This approach also helps to have other parsing implementations side-by-side ([parseCli](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_0_lib.awk), [parseCli_1](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_1_lib.awk)) and tests for them in the same format ([parse_cli_0.txt](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_0.txt), [parse_cli_1.txt](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_1.txt)).

 ### Mglwnafh